Progress (Take That album)

-Progress is the sixth studio album by British band Take That.
-It is the band's final album to feature the classic five-piece, with the return of Robbie Williams since his initial departure from the band in 1995, joined only on this album, and the final album to feature Jason Orange due to his departure from the band in 2014.
+Progress is the sixth studio album by English band Take That.
+It is the band's first album since Nobody Else (1995) to feature the original five-piece, with the return of Robbie Williams since his initial departure from the band in 1995, joined only on this album, and the final album to feature Jason Orange due to his departure from the band in 2014, which marked the final album to feature the original formation.
 The album was released in the United Kingdom on 15 November 2010.

 The album received positive reviews, with most critics commending the influence of electronic music and synthesizers on the album.
-The album debuted at number one on the UK Albums Chart, becoming the third fastest-selling album of the century and the fifth fastest-selling album of all-time in the United Kingdom.
+The album debuted at number one on the UK Albums Chart, becoming the third fastest-selling album of the century and the fifth fastest-selling album of all time in the United Kingdom.
 Progress also became the biggest-selling album of 2010 by selling over one million copies in 24 days.
-As of June 2011, the album had sold 2.8 million copies in the UK.
+As of June 2011, the album had sold 2.4 million copies in the UK.
 The album also became a commercial success in Continental Europe, where it charted within the top ten of twelve countries.
 The album has been certified three-times platinum by the International Federation of the Phonographic Industry for shipments of three million copies inside Europe.
 On 10 June 2011, the album was released alongside the EP Progressed, which features eight previously unreleased tracks.